-Things to Know About Expat Taxes in Spain
+Things to Know About Taxes in Spain for Expats

 If you’re a citizen or permanent resident of the US, you must file a US tax return each year, no matter what country you happen to live in at the time.
 While the US taxes the international income of all citizens and permanent residents who live overseas, fortunately, it does provide several provisions to help protect you from double taxation on your US tax for expats.
 These include: